Adityaakr/yellow-cli-dapp/README.md

 - Each terminal session maintains its own wallet: `~/.yellow-cli/wallet-{sessionId}.json`
 - Independent authentication sessions: `~/.yellow-cli/session-{sessionId}.json`
 - Shared auction marketplace: `~/.yellow-cli/auctions.json`
-- Process-based session IDs prevent wallet conflicts

-### Dual-Key Architecture
-- **Main Wallet**: Your primary wallet for signing transactions and authentication
-- **Session Key**: Separate keypair generated for participant role isolation
-- **EIP-712 Signing**: Structured data signing with wallet/participant separation
-- **JWT Tokens**: Session-based authentication tokens with expiration

 ### Security Best Practices
-- Private keys are encrypted and stored locally with secure permissions
+- Private keys are encrypted and stored locally
 - Always backup your private key before deleting the wallet
 - Never share your private key or commit it to version control
 - Use environment variables for sensitive configuration
 - Each wallet uses separate session keys for ClearNode authentication
-- Authentication challenges use UUID-based challenge-response

 ## Troubleshooting